 Side note: I love that the avatar of the lady talking you through the video is wearing statement earrings, hipster glasses, and unruly hair.
 In my country, she’d be sporting a high bun and a high neckline, probably with a stern facial expression.
 The Spanish representative is so Spanish!

-Health Ministry of Spain—This link will take you to the covid section in English [update 2023: link no longer works, covid is gone, hoorah!].
+Health Ministry of Spain—This link will take you to the COVID section in English [update 2023: link no longer works, COVID is gone, hoorah!].
 There are many long, blue, clickable drop-down menus on the bottom half of the page.
-These summarize things like risk and high risk countries and, covid document requirements, procedures on arrival etc. Most of them then give you a link to the Travel Health Portal mentioned above, where you’ll find the complete info.
+These summarize things like risk and high-risk countries and, COVID-19 document requirements, procedures on arrival, etc. Most of them then give you a link to the Travel Health Portal mentioned above, where you’ll find the complete info.

 Health form—See the section below for all the details about how and when to fill out the passenger locator form aka health form.
 Anyone entering Spain, including returning Spanish nationals and people in transit, needs to fill this out and obtain a QR code.
 There is an individual form and a group/family form.
-If you are arriving by ferry or cruise ship, there is a different form for you (also available for groups here).
+If you are arriving by ferry or cruise ship, there is a different form for you.

 The current rule is that at least the last dose of your vaccine must be authorized by the World Health Organization or the European Medicines Agency in order for it to be accepted for entry into Spain.
 Check the individual links of the agencies mentioned and see if you’re ok to go.
 Then check the vaccination section below to read more details.